davidcdorbecker/dnd-monsters/README.md

 - Cron job written in nodejs
 - It has two main processes
 - Process pending transactions: requests the Users Service for pending transactions with more than 1 minute of creation and publishes messages to the finalize-transaction topic.
 This process runs every 30 seconds
-- Inject credits: Publish the amount of 1 credit to the kafka topic inject-credits.
+- Inject credits: Publish the amount of 10 credits to the kafka topic inject-credits.
 This process runs every hour

 ### Monsters UI
 - User interface written in React with typescript'